mbish/StatsDedupe/README.md

 if you need to expire a key immediately you can just send out key:value|s|#0

-Valid units on the end of the time are
+Valid units on the end of the expiration are
 * Milliseconds - ms (default)
 * Seconds - s
 * Minutes - m